MicrosoftDocs/visualstudio-docs/docs/install/import-export-configuration.md

 ## Automatically install missing components

-When you save a .vsconfig file to your solution root directory and then open a solution, Visual Studio automatically detects which components are missing and prompts you to install them.
+**New in Visual Studio 2019**: When you save a .vsconfig file to your solution root directory and then open a solution, Visual Studio automatically detects which components are missing and prompts you to install them.

 ![Solution Explorer suggests additional components](../install/media/vs-2019/solution-explorer-config-file.png)

-You can also create a .vsconfig file right from Solution Explorer.
+You can also generate a .vsconfig file right from Solution Explorer.
 Here's how.

 1. Right-click on your solution file.